 There is also an instruction guide here on Hackaday.io. https://hackaday.io/project/6184-piclock-a-raspberry-pi-clock-weather-display#menu-instructions

-I try to answer questions either here or on github, or facebook or reddit.
+I try to answer questions mostly on github.

 I've made several PiClocks for friends and family.
 A few friends have made their own as well.